 Can I Sue a Company That Has Been Dissolved?

-But whether it's worth it, however, is a question you will want to take up with a business attorney.
+Whether it's worth it, however, is a question you will want to take up with a business attorney.

 A Business May Close and Still Owe You Money

-Or suppose you're a car manufacturer.
+Imagine you're a car manufacturer.
 You place a multimillion-dollar order with a parts supplier and the parts don't show up on time.
 You try to find out what the hold-up is, only to learn that the supplier you trusted dissolved and the parts you need aren't coming.
 You are forced to shut down your production line while you search for another supplier, losing millions of dollars in the process.

 What should you do?
 Don't panic.
 You may still be able to recover from the dissolved company.